 Caroline Warman studied French and Italian at Trinity College, Cambridge, and went on to obtain a PhD on Sade and eighteenth-century French materialism at Queen Mary and Westfield College, University of London (1998).
-She held a Leverhulme Research Fellowship (1999-2001) in which she worked on the cultural histories of cholera, consumption and nostalgia.
-She was thereafter a Lecturer at the University of Nottingham and a Research Assistant on the PORT project at the Institute of Romance Studies, University of London.
+She held a Leverhulme Research Fellowship (1999-2001) in which she worked on the cultural histories of cholera, consumption and nostalgia, and was thereafter a Lecturer at the University of Nottingham and a Research Assistant at the Institute of Romance Studies, now the Institute of Modern Languages Research, University of London.
 She came to Oxford in 2003 to teach French at Exeter College and has been the Zeitlyn Fellow in French at Jesus since 2005.
-She is also an Affiliate of the Centre for the History of European Discourses, University of Queensland.
+She is the Vice-President of the British Society for Eighteenth-Century Studies .

 Contemporary French language, French literature and thought of the Eighteenth and Nineteenth Centuries.
 Special subjects taught: Rousseau, Women's Writing.

 Diderot, the Encyclopédie, clandestine and libertine writing, Sade, the history of materialism in the eighteenth and nineteenth centuries, Women's Writing, especially Isabelle de Charrière.

 As above, especially eighteenth-century techniques of clandestine communication, materialism in thought, literature, medicine and the emerging sciences 1700-1900.
 She is currently preparing a book on the Diderot’s supposedly incomplete and unread Eléments de physiologie and has contributed chapters on eighteenth-century French Literature for The Cambridge Companion to French Literature, edited by John Lyons (CUP, 2016), and on Pre-Romantic French Thought for The Oxford Handbook to European Romanticism, edited by Paul Hamilton (OUP, 2016).